Investment News Oil Shares Activity As Retail Traders Increase

 He said: “The stock market has produced a muted reaction to the cuts so far and we actually saw more movement yesterday after the defence cuts were announced.

 “Also, an important factor to take into consideration is the increase in VAT that is due to be implemented at the beginning of 2011.
 The 20% increase will affect retailers across the board and ultimately our pockets.
-Lower spending equals lower revenues and lower profits, retailers in general have been warning over future earnings and are cautious looking ahead.”
+Lower spending equals lower revenues and lower profits, retailers, in general, have been warning over future earnings and are cautiously looking ahead.”